robguilarr/robguilar/public/about/index.md

 I'm a Data Analyst with Engineering skills and a self-learning attitude.
 With experience in consulting, consumer goods, and virtualization technology industries.
 Who as an add-on has great enthusiasm for the Software Entertainment industry, in how data analytics can improve it as a business, using pre-development analytics, live metrics, and acquisition/retention analysis; for indie markets and big publishers.

+Before I started working as a data analyst, I started out as a self-taught Unity programmer.
+This describes a very important characteristic of mine, and it is the motivation to continuously learn on my own, in the sense of wanting to explore the unknown and accept new challenges.
+I like to propose **creative perspectives** to improve in each area of work, especially when it comes to getting the most out of one of today's most valuable resources, data.

 ---

 #### :(fas fa-hiking fa-fw): Personal life & Hobbies

 I'm a person who love to read to issues related to video games industry, especially in companies such as Activision Blizzard, Ubisoft, Xbox Studios, among others; also, in matters of marketing and applicability of Data Analysis in development, design, research and postproduction, that's why two of my main appeals are **Game Data Science** and **Game  Development**.

 Without going too deep, I'm fascinated in following news from high-tech companies, about new product releases, and market movements, especially from Google and Microsoft.
 I also like to read books about Business, Productivity, Personal Growth, Video Games and Game Analytics.
 Referring to authors such as Tom Rath, Austin Kleon, James Clear, David Goggins, Anders Drachen and Jason Schreier.

 Among other personal hobbies I like playing video games and practicing outdoor sports like trail running.